 There are several shelters operating within Napa County, including two year-round homeless shelters, the Samaritan Family Shelter and the South Napa Shelter.
 There is also an Emergency Shelter and a homeless resource center in Napa called The Hope Center.
 All three shelters and the Hope Center are operated, under contract with the County of Napa, by Community Action Napa Valley.
 Funding for the shelters and the resource center is supplied in large part by area cities and the County of Napa.

 The Hope Center provides basic services to homeless individuals.
 It also serves as an entrance point for all three homeless shelters.
 Open seven days a week.

 1301 Fourth Street in Napa

 The Samaritan Family Center provides temporary shelter for families with children.
 Persons needing help must register at the Hope Center (see above).

 2521 Old Sonoma Road in Napa

 The South Napa Shelter is a clean and sober shelter for individuals 18 years and older.
 Persons needing help must register at the Hope Center (see above).

 100 Hartle Court in Napa

-The Emergency Shelter is open from October through mid-April.
-The 2009-2010 shelter is located at the Napa Expo.
-Persons needing help must register at the Hope Center (see above).
+The Winter Shelter is open from mid-November through mid-April.
+Individuals seeking shelter must register at the Hope Center (see above).